Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Introduction

-Cryogenic metal oxide semiconductor field-effect transistors (MOSFETs) are essential for peripheries of a quantum computer \cite{RN1}.
-Gaining a comprehensive understanding of two-dimensional (2D) electron transport in silicon (110) confinement is crucial for advancing state-of-the-art FinFET technology under the cryogenic environment.
-The temperature dependence of electron mobility has been studied in bulk MOSFETs under (100) and (110) field-induced quantum confinement with $\mathrm{SiO_2}$ and $\mathrm{HfO_2}$ gate dielectrics \cite{RN2,RN3,RN4}.
-However, a comparable study is yet to be seen in cutting-edge FinFET technology.
-In addition to mobility, the field-dependent velocity is important due to the short channel lengths in the tens of nanometers.
+Cryogenic metal oxide semiconductor field-effect transistors (MOSFETs) are essential for peripheries of a quantum computer and are also relevant to deep-space and satellite electronic applications \cite{RN1,RN20,RN19,RN29}.
+Understanding two-dimensional (2D) electron transport under silicon (110) confinement is crucial for advancing cryogenic FinFET and other nonplanar silicon technologies, where carrier transport strongly depends on surface orientation and body thickness \cite{RN24,RN30}.
+Previous studies have investigated the temperature dependence of electron mobility in bulk MOSFETs under (100) and (110) field-induced quantum confinement with $\mathrm{SiO_2}$ and $\mathrm{HfO_2}$ gate dielectrics \cite{RN2,RN3,RN4}.
+Furthermore, cryogenic operation of FinFET devices has been explored in several experimental and modeling studies \cite{RN25,RN26,RN27}.
+However, detailed investigations of electron transport under Si(110) confinement in advanced FinFET geometries remain limited.
+Moreover, the field-dependent velocity is important due to the short channel lengths in the tens of nanometers \cite{RN23}.
 This work employs multi-subband Monte Carlo simulation to investigate electron mobility in silicon (110) confinement under cryogenic conditions.
 By incorporating quantum confinement effects and solving the Poisson-Schr$\mathrm{\ddot{o}}$dinger equations, the dominant scattering rates and their impact on transport properties have been analyzed.
 Our results reveal that surface roughness and Coulomb scattering dominate at low temperatures, while high-$\kappa$ dielectrics introduce additional mobility-limiting factors.
 These findings provide valuable insights for cryogenic semiconductor design and nanoelectronic applications.